Best 11 GRC Platforms For Enterprise (2026)

 Resolver Logo

-Workflow automation handles the tedious stuff: timed reminders, assignment tracking, and audit collaboration.
-Every issue and action item is clearly assigned and documented, which keeps teams accountable without constant manual follow-up.
+• Every issue and action item is clearly assigned and documented without constant manual follow-up

 Customers consistently point to improved structure across audits and issue management.
-Reporting gives clear snapshots of open issues, severity levels, and remediation progress.
-Quarterly risk reviews become straightforward when everything lives in one system.
+Reporting gives clear snapshots of open issues, severity levels, and remediation progress, and quarterly risk reviews become straightforward when everything lives in one system.
+Something to be aware of is that initial setup and workflow configuration take significant time, and reporting customization has a learning curve before it matches internal processes.

 Strengths